 Marina and Vladimir’s love was passionate and impulsive.
-They were married in 1969.
-For 10 years the two maintained a long-distance relationship as Marina compromised her career in France in order to spend more time in Moscow, and Vladimir’s friends pulled strings in order for him to be allowed to travel abroad to stay with his wife.
+They got married in 1969.
+For 10 years they maintained a long-distance relationship as Marina compromised her career in France in order to spend more time in Moscow.
+And Vladimir’s friends helped him to be allowed to travel abroad to stay with his wife.
 Marina eventually joined the Communist Party of France, which essentially gave her an unlimited-entry visa into the Soviet Union, and provided Vladimir with some immunity against prosecution by the government, which was becoming weary of his covertly anti-Soviet lyrics and his odds-defying popularity with the masses.
-The problems of his long-distance relationship with Vlady inspired several of Vysotsky’s songs.
+The problems of his long-distance relationship with Vlady inspired Vysotsky to write several songs.

-When they met, she was 18, he was – 40.
+When they met each other, she was 18 years old, he was – 40.
 He saw her at the Taganka Theater.
-Vladimir Vysotsky called her “my last love”.
-They were together only for two years, Vladimir left her … he died…
+Vladimir called her “my last love”.
+They were together for only two years, Vladimir left her … he died…

 She didn’t return to that flat again.

 Vladimir met Oksana Afanasieva in 1977.
 She became the closest person in the last two years of his life.
-Vladimir was still married Marina Vladi, but wanted to divorce for his last love.
-Oksana asked him not to do this.
+Vladimir was still married to Marina Vladi, but wanted to divorce because of his last love.
+Oksana asked him not to do that.
 She understood Marina was his close person and didn’t want to break their relationship.